holydiver71/MusicCollector/.github/copilot-plans/musiccollectorplan.md

 # MusicCollector Project Plan

 This plan outlines the phased development of the MusicCollector web application.
 The project will use a C# .NET backend, Next.js frontend, xUnit for unit testing, and Playwright for end-to-end testing.

-All code will follow Microsoft coding standards and SOLID principles.
+All code will follow Microsoft coding standards
+SOLID principles will be adhered to. unit tests and e2e tests to be created and maintained.
+At the end of each phase prompt to commit changes to github.

 Each phase is independent and results in a working example. tick off the checklist tasks and phases as they are completed.lets do one at a time

 ---